Information Center (800) 917-0043 or email@example.com

 A permit is required when you plan to burn piled forest material.

-Burning in areas that are 1/2 acre or less in size, such as:
+A permit is required if you are burning in areas that are 1/2 acre or less in size, such as:

 This permit allows drivers to haul reducible loads with Canadian weights from the Canadian border to Sumas, Washington.
 Carriers applying for this permit must be licensed to their maximum in Washington State.